max-pio/volcanite/volcanite/ReadMe.md

 Colors of such

 **Temporal Accumulation:**
-Two ping-pong 32 bit floating point buffers are used for temporal accumulation of RGB radiance and sample counts.
+Ping-pong buffers are used for temporal accumulation of RGB radiance and sample counts.
 The [csgv_upsample_resolve](./data/shader/volcanite/renderer/csgv_upsample_resolve.comp) shader handles the feedback loop and blitting to the output color buffer.
 Any color space conversion, tonemapping or other post-processing can be handled in this stage.
 In general, our temporal accumulation allows us to